NVIDIAGameWorks/RTX-Path-Tracing/README.md

 See [LICENSE.txt](LICENSE.txt)

-This project includes software from NVAPI.
-The NVAPI software is covered by the license terms specified here: https://github.com/NVIDIA/nvapi/blob/main/License.txt
+This project includes NVAPI software.
+All uses of NVAPI software are governed by the license terms specified here: https://github.com/NVIDIA/nvapi/blob/main/License.txt.